 Keep in mind that the translations of categories are universal: if you make a change, they will be updated everywhere.

 With WPML, you can easily synchronize your language menus.
-For more information, please check our complete menus translation tutorial.
+For more information, please see our complete menus translation tutorial.

 Canvas comes with a custom slider.
 To translate the slider follow the steps below: